 Last, but not least, zinc is necessary for the synthesis of testosterone.
 Testosterone builds muscle mass by increasing muscle protein synthesis.

-Zinc can help endurance athletes
+Zinc for runners & other endurance athletes

-Additionally, zinc may help increase muscle strength and develop type I fiber which plays a key role in endurance exercises, such as running or cycling.
+Additionally, zinc may help increase muscle strength and develop type I fiber, which plays a key role in endurance exercises, such as running or cycling.

 Endurance athletes may need more zinc than the recommended daily dosage of 11 mg.
 Even a daily dose of 20 mg may not be enough.
 In a study, participants increased their VO2peak, only after a daily zinc dose of 30 mg for 6 weeks.